 Stethoscope printing and assembly

-Each part was printed on a commodity 3D printer using acrylonitrile butadiene styrene (ABS) with either 15% or 100% infill as indicated and 0.2mm layer height.
+Each part was printed on a commodity 3D printer (Prusa Mk II, 1.75mm filament diameter, 0.4mm nozzle diameter, no scaffolding or support) using acrylonitrile butadiene styrene (ABS) with 100% infill as indicated and 0.2mm layer height.
 A 40 cm silicone 12mm outer diameter (OD), 8mm inner diameter (ID) tube was attached between the stethoscope head and the larger bore of the Y piece.
 Two 9 cm silicone 6mm OD, 4mm ID tubes were attached between the smaller bore of the Y piece and the ear tubes.
 A diaphragm was cut from a Staples brand PVC report cover (Swing-lock report cover, clear with black spine; UPC 718103160223) by turning a sharp caliper and creating a circular diaphragm with a 40mm diameter.
 This diaphragm was attached to the stethoscope head with a slotted rubber O-ring.
-However, in more recent models and due to difficulty finding such O-rings, we have replaced the O-ring with a printed ring.
+However, in more recent models and due to difficulty finding such O-rings, we have replaced the O-ring with a printed ABS ring.
 Spring steel was cut and crimped to form the ear tube spring.
-In more recent models, due to difficulty manipulating and acquiring spring steel, we have used a printed truss that has some spring properties.
+In more recent models, due to difficulty manipulating and acquiring spring steel, we have used a printed ABS truss that has some spring properties by design.

-Silicone was added to the ear plug molds (Fig 1B) as per manufacturer specifications and silicone ear plugs were attached to the ear tubes.
-The final construction can be seen in Fig 1C.
+In the original design, silicone (SF13 2k-Silikon, Silikon Fabrik, Batch Nr 180415, Shore A 13) was mixed added to the ear plug molds (Fig 1B) for 8 hours.
+The mold was separated and the silicone ear plugs were attached to the ear tubes.
+In the present model in use at the time of publication, these ear plugs are replaced by generic earbuds from commodity earbud-style headphones, as they were found to be widely available and of negligible cost.
+The final construction of the original model can be seen in Fig 1C.
+The final construction of the current model can be seen in Figure 1D.

 Costs in Table 1 were calculated using the density of ABS (1.03g/cm3) and the filament length, which is calculated by the printer driver.
 We assumed the price of 10 lbs (4.54 kg) of ABS pellets to be 31 USD.